an11ty/an11ty/README.md

       |- metadata.js
 ```

-Your site content (and template/setting overrides) live inside the `site` folder.
+Your site content (and any template/setting overrides) live inside
+the `site` folder.

-The metadata about the site (such as title and author name) live inside the `site/_data/metadata.js` file.
+Like a normal `11ty` site, the metadata about the site (such as title
+and author name) live inside the `site/_data/metadata.js` file.

-Make some changes to the `site/index.md` file, then simply:
+To start development, simply run:

 ```bash
 npm run dev
 ```

+This will merge the template (from the `node_modules` folder) and the
-This will build the site and launch a local server to view your new site!
+site into `_merge`, and then build the site into `_site` and launch
+a local server to view your new site!

+(It will also watch the site folder and all template folders for any
+changes, and then re-merge and re-build.)

 ## Commands

+Because `an11ty` is meant to be a little more opinionated, it only
-Only a limited set of `11ty` commands are supported:
+supportes a limited set of `11ty` commands:

 - **`an11ty build`** - Build the whole site into the output folder.
 - **`an11ty dev`** - Build the whole site into the output folder, watch